mdn/content/files/en-us/web/javascript/reference/regular_expressions/character_class/index.md

 ## Description

-A character class specifies a list of characters between square bracket and matches any character in the list.
+A character class specifies a list of characters between square brackets and matches any character in the list.
 The following syntaxes are available:

 - A single character: matches the character itself.
 - A range of characters: matches any character in the inclusive range.
 The range is specified by two characters separated by a dash (`-`).
 The first character must be smaller in character value than the second character.